FAQs

 Yes, for a fee.
 Check out Pet Boarding services to learn more.

 If you are sponsoring 10 or more cats, we can send the CARA van and two catchers to your community.
-We offer trap-neuter-return (TNVR) service within Metro Manila, where we humanely trap stray cats, spay or neuter them at our clinic, and return them to where they were caught.
+We offer catch-neuter-vaccinate-return (CNVR) service within Metro Manila, where we humanely catch stray cats, spay or neuter them at our clinic, and return them to where they were caught.

 Alternatively, you may bring the stray cats to our clinic yourself for spaying/neutering.

-If you have plans for TNVR, call us so we may guide you.
+If you have plans for CNVR, call us so we may guide you.

-TNVR stands for Trap, Neuter, Vaccinate, Return.
-It is CARA’s program where stray cats are trapped, neutered, and then returned to their territory.
+CNVR stands for Catch, Neuter, Vaccinate, Return.
+It is CARA’s program where stray cats are caught, neutered, and then returned to their territory.
 It is the only method proven to be humane and effective at controlling the stray cat population.

-With TNVR, the breeding stops and stray cat populations are greatly reduced.
+With CNVR, the breeding stops and stray cat populations are greatly reduced.
 Nuisance behaviors associated with mating and breeding, such as calling and fighting, are virtually eliminated.

 Animal Rescue